NVIDIA/aistore/docs/overview.md

 ```

 In combination, these two settings have an effect of redirecting all **unmodified** client-issued HTTP(S) requests to the AIS proxy/gateway with subsequent execution transparently from the client perspective.

-Further details and examples are available [in this readme](rproxy.md).

 ### Existing Datasets: Promote (API and CLI)